tkiraly/spec/spec.md

 **Table 12: EU863-870 default channels**

 In order to access the physical medium the ETSI regulations impose some restrictions such  maximum time the transmitter can be on or the maximum time a transmitter can transmit per hour.
-The ETSI regulations allow the choice of using either a duty-cycle limitation or a so called **Listen Before Talk Adaptive Frequency  gility** (LBT AFA) transmissions  management.
+The ETSI regulations allow the choice of using either a duty-cycle limitation or a so-called **Listen Before Talk Adaptive Frequency  gility** (LBT AFA) transmissions  management.
 The current LoRaWAN specification exclusively uses duty-cycled limited  transmissions to comply with the ETSI regulations.

-The LoRaWAN enforces a per sub-band duty-cycle limitation.
-Each time a frame is  transmitted in a given sub-band, the time of emission and the on-air duration of the frame  are recorded for this sub-band.
-The same sub-band cannot be used again during the next  *Toff* seconds where:

-Toff<sub>subband</sub> = TimeOnAir / DutyCycle<sub>subband</sub> - TimeOnAir

-During the unavailable time of a given sub-band, the device may still be able to transmit on  another sub-band.
-If all sub-bands are unavailable, the device has to wait before any further  transmission.
-The device adapts its channel hoping sequence according to the sub-band availability.

-Example: A device just transmitted a 0.5 s long frame on one default channel.
-This channel  is in a sub-band allowing 1% duty-cycle.
-Therefore this whole sub-band (868 -- 868.6) will be  unavailable for 49.5 s.

 EU868MHz ISM band end-devices should use the following default parameters